| Two more early unpublished

 "Jean Erskine's Secret"

-Probably written c.1917, this
+Probably written c.1917, this novel

-only to Jean, that threatens Diana’s hard-won happiness.
+Jean, that threatens Diana’s hard-won happiness.

 Click